Group of auxin transport

 We focus on the molecular mechanism of polar auxin transport and on the ways of its regulation.

 Cytokinins are naturally occurring phytohormones that act in concert with auxins to regulate cell division and differentiation and thus efficiently control plant growth and development.
-Transient enhancement of auxin in relation to cytokinin levels induces root formation while the opposite shift results in shoot formation.
-Re-establishment of the two hormone quantitative ratios (hormonal homeostasis) is essential for further development of induced events.
+A transient enhancement of auxin in relation to cytokinin levels induces root formation while the opposite shift results in shoot formation.
+The re-establishment of the two hormone quantitative ratios (hormonal homeostasis) is essential for the further development of induced events.

-Group of the role of phytohormones in the interaction with environment
+Group of the role of phytohormones in the interaction with the environment

 Group of mathematical modelling

-Our group uses mathematical modelling approach to unravel regulatory mechanisms of polar auxin flow in plants.
+We use a mathematical modelling approach to unravel mechanisms regulating the auxin and cytokinins’ action in plants.

-The analytical unit of our laboratory works on improving of existing and developing of new analytical procedures for purification, quantitation and metabolic profiling of plant hormones and some other bioactive substances of plant origin.
+We improve the existing and develop new analytical procedures for purification, quantification, and metabolic profiling of plant hormones and other bioactive substances of plant origin.
 Read more…